Skip to main content

 • Empower teachers by offering recognition, financial incentives, and a clear path for professional growth.

-MCISD is currently in the application year (25/26).
-Gaining TIA is a multi-year process.
-Providing our application is approved, the following year (26/27) is reserved for data caputure.
-Data is collected for each eligible teacher: appraisal data and student growth data.
-If a teacher’s data is aligned, that teacher may be nominated for designation (27/28).
+Data is collected for each eligible teacher: appraisal data from teachers’ annual observations and student growth data are used to calculate TIA.
+If a Phase I teacher’s data is aligned, that teacher may be nominated for designation (27/28).

 TIA offers financial recognition to top-performing teachers based on designation level: